xshen053/CampusMap/README.md

   - [IntelliJ IDEA](https://www.jetbrains.com/idea/) - I used IntelliJ IDEA as Integrated development environment.

-  - [Gitlab](https://about.gitlab.com/) - I used gitlab as version control system
+  - [Gitlab](https://about.gitlab.com/) - I used gitlab as version control system.

   - [Gradle](https://gradle.org/) - I used gradle as the build automation tool.